 What is a Video EEG?

 Video EEG monitoring records your child's brain waves and a video of your child's actions.
-This test is often ordered when there is a concern about abnormal movements, behaviors, or seizures.
+This test is often done when there is a concern about abnormal movements, behaviors or seizures.

-This test is done in the hospital and your doctor may schedule it to last a few hours to a few days, depending on how many seizures or events your child is having.
+This test is done in the hospital.
+Your doctor may schedule it to last a few hours to a few days, depending on how many seizures or events your child is having.
 The test is painless and safe.

 - Explain the test to your child.